R Code Snippets

 print(boxplot(iris$Sepal.Width))

 The first five values are the minimum, the first quartile, the median, the third quartile, and the maximum value of the attribute, respectively. \(n\) is the number of data.
 Then come the boundaries for the confidence interval for the notch, followed by the list of outliers.
-The last values group
+The last values group and names only make sense when more than one boxplot is included in the same plot.
+Then group is needed to identify to which attribute the outliers in the list of outliers belong. names just lists the names of the attributes.

 Scatter Plots